-A bit of an anomaly on this list, Saint Laurent’s leather jackets have only recently developed signature status.
+A minor anomaly on this list, Saint Laurent’s leather jackets have only recently developed signature status.
 Former creative director Hedi Slimane loved a healthy decibel of rock ‘n’ roll, so much so that he decided to fuse it with high fashion.
 And the applause soon followed.

-From there, the leather jacket has come to symbolise Saint Laurent’s new direction.
+From there, the leather jacket, be it in supple skin or strokable suede, has come to symbolise Saint Laurent’s new direction.
 Less Parisian Left Bank elegance, more edge.
-Which is just as well for fans of versatile pieces – nothing spans smart and casual quite like a quality leather jacket.
+Which is just as well for fans of versatile pieces – nothing spans smart and casual quite like a quality biker.

-France’s luxury labels might traditionally be known for their agenda-setting style, but Britain’s designer brands know a thing or two about quality.
+French luxury labels might traditionally be known for their agenda-setting style, but British brands know a thing or two about quality.
 And few of them know more than Burberry.

 Now over 160 years old, Burberry was the brand responsible for developing gabardine.
 Sounds like a Victorian painkiller, but is actually a water-resistant, breathable fabric in which the yarn is waterproofed before weaving – something that came in especially useful during WWI.
 Burberry created the ‘trench coat’ from the same fabric to battle conditions in the Somme.
 Once the war was over, the design became popular with civilians for its hardiness.
 The iconic check followed in 1920 and tally ho: a British staple was born.

-Fast-forward a century, some celebrity endorsements and a beefed-up fashion line, and it’s now one of the most profitable luxury brands in the world.
+Fast-forward a century, some celebrity endorsements and a beefed-up fashion line headed by cult designer Virgil Abloh, and it’s now one of the most profitable luxury brands in the world.
 All thanks to a suitcase.

-The design process remains the same today.
-Over 750 hours are spent engraving the silk screens, 27 distinct colours can take six months to be transferred and the silk itself is made from over 250 moth cocoons.
+Today at the oldest fashion house still in operation, the design process remains the same.
+Over 750 hours are spent engraving the silk screens, 27 distinct colours can take six months to be transferred, and the silk itself is made from over 250 moth cocoons.
 Which all makes for a pretty expensive, but indisputably memorable scarf.